Archbasilica of Saint John Lateran

-The church is the oldest and highest ranking of the four major papal basilicas as well as one of the Seven Pilgrim Churches of Rome, holding the unique title of "archbasilica".
-Founded in 324, it is the oldest public church in the city of Rome, and the oldest basilica of the Western world.
-It houses the cathedra of the Roman bishop, and has the title of ecumenical mother church of the Catholic faithful.
+The church is the oldest of the four major papal basilicas, and it is one of the Seven Pilgrim Churches of Rome.
+Founded in 324, it is the oldest public church in the city of Rome, and the oldest basilica in the Western world.
+It houses the cathedra of the Roman bishop, and it has the title of ecumenical mother church of the Catholic faithful.
 The building deteriorated during the Middle Ages and was badly damaged by two fires in the 14th century.
 It was rebuilt in the late 16th century during the reign of Pope Sixtus V. The new structure's interior was renovated in the late 17th century, and its façade was completed in 1735 under Pope Clement XII.

-The current rector is Cardinal Archpriest Angelo De Donatis, Vicar General for the Diocese of Rome.
+The current Rector is Cardinal Archpriest Baldassare Reina, Vicar General for the Diocese of Rome since 6 October 2024.
 The president of the French Republic, currently Emmanuel Macron, is ex officio the "First and Only Honorary Canon" of the archbasilica, a title that the heads of state of France have possessed since King Henry IV.

 The large Latin inscription on the façade reads: Clemens XII Pont Max Anno V Christo Salvatori In Hon SS Ioan Bapt et Evang.
-This abbreviated inscription translates as: "Pope Clement XII, in the fifth year [of his Pontificate, dedicated this building] to Christ the Savior, in honor of Saints John the Baptist and [John] the Evangelist".
-The inscription indicates, with its full title (see below), that the archbasilica was originally dedicated to Christ the Savior and, centuries later, co-dedicated to Saint John the Baptist and Saint John the Evangelist.
-Christ the Savior remains its primary dedication, and its titular feast day is 6 August, the Transfiguration of Christ.
-As the cathedral of the pope as bishop of Rome, it ranks superior to all other churches of the Catholic Church, including Saint Peter's Basilica.
+This abbreviated inscription translates as: "The Supreme Pontiff Clement XII, in the fifth year [of his Pontificate, dedicated this building] to Christ the Saviour, in honor of Saints John the Baptist and [John] the Evangelist".
+Because Christ the Saviour is its primary dedication, its titular feast day is 6 August, the Transfiguration of Christ.